CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-02.md

 1. The prompt flow authoring page opens.
 You can start authoring your flow now.
 By default you see a sample flow.
 This example flow has nodes for the LLM and Python tools.

 1. Optionally, you can add more tools to the flow.
 The visible tool options are **LLM, Prompt, and Python**.
-To view more tools, select **+ More tools**.

 1. From the **Graph**, select **joke**.
 Choose an existing connection **ai-modelhub<inject key="DeploymentID" enableCopy="false"/>xxxxxxxx_aoai** from the drop-down menu, and for deployment, select the newly created deployment, **gpt-4**, in the LLM tool editor.